-Coverage for Spouses, Dependents
+Coverage for Spouses, Dependents, and/or Domestic Partners

-One or more Component Benefit Plans covered under the Plan may identify spouses, dependents/children and others as eligible non-employee participants on Appendix A. The provisions relating to that coverage should be detailed in the Certificates of Coverage or other Component Benefit Plan documents.
+One or more Component Benefit Plans covered under the Plan may identify spouses, dependents/children, domestic partners and others as eligible non-employee participants on Appendix A. The provisions relating to that coverage should be detailed in the Certificates of Coverage or other Component Benefit Plan documents.
 Note that you have an obligation to notify the Employer promptly of any loss of dependent status.